Chefs Notes

 1 - Paprika Green Beans

 I know that a lot of people are tentative about grilling vegetables like green beans and asparagus.
 The thought is that they are going to fall through the grill.
 Yeah, that will happen.
 Barbecuing green beans, you may lose a few to the gods of fire but, it is worth the loss.
 The flavour of grilled green beans is outstanding.
-Barbecued green beans are great, barbecued green beans tossed in smoked paprika vinaigrette before and after cooking are much better.
+Barbecued green beans are great, but barbecued green beans tossed in smoked paprika vinaigrette before and after cooking are much better.

 To make these green beans, you first have to make the smoked paprika vinaigrette.
 You can find the recipe below, but it is mainly smoked paprika, maple syrup (or honey), mustard, vinegar, and oil.
 Toss the green beans in the vinaigrette, grill them for ten to twelve minutes, flipping them once, then toss them in the remaining vinaigrette.
 You can do this with asparagus too, but I prefer it done with the green beans.